YanChengWeiTony/Project-Building-Random-Forest-using-multithread/README.md

-# Project-Building-Random-Forest-using-multithread
+# [System Programming, 2018] Project-Building-Random-Forest-using-multithread
+Description:
+This is from the final project of the system programming at National Taiwan Universirt (NTU) CSIE department in 2018.
+The course was teached by CS Shih.

 Building Random Forest using multithread

-A. Problem Description:
+### Problem Description:
   Write a random forest model using multiple threads, which finishs the following 4 tasks: reading training data from file, training the model, reading testing data from file, predicting the results.
 The execution time does decrease significantly with parrellel programming.

-B. What I have done:
+### What I have done:

   1. When building random forest, I use threads to build different decision trees simultaneously.
 In each run, I first assign each thread a root,